ntop/ntopng/doc/src/plugins/structure.rst

 - :code:`locales` (optional): files for the localization of strings used within the plugin, such as the description of a generated alert.
 When this directory is omitted, strings found in the plugin will be taken verbatim.
 See :ref:`Plugin Localization`.
 - :code:`alert_endpoints` (optional): files to create alert endpoints.
 An alert endpoint is called by ntopng every time an alert is generated.
 Alert endpoints enable an alert to be post-processed or delivered downstream to an external alert collector.
 This directory can be omitted when the plugin does not create alert endpoints.
 See :ref:`Alert Endpoints`.
-- :code:`user_scripts`: files with the logic necessary to perform  custom actions.
+- :code:`checks`: files with the logic necessary to perform  custom actions.
 This directory contains additional sub-directories, namely, :code:`interface`, :code:`network`, :code:`snmp_device`, and :code:`system`. ntopng guarantees files